 The Different Types of Paint and Their Uses

-There are several different types of paint that are worth knowing about, and each has its own pros and cons.
+Several different types of paint are worth knowing about, and each has its own pros and cons.
 Why are there so many different types, we hear you ask?
 Well, it can often depend on the finish you’re going for or the type of surface that’s being painted.
 Cost can also be a factor in the type of paint you go for.

 Primer Paint